fmthoker/SMILE/README.md

 ## 🔄 Pre-training

-The pre-training instruction is in [PRETRAIN.md](PRETRAIN.md).
+Following the [VideoMAE pre-training guide](https://github.com/MCG-NJU/VideoMAE/blob/main/PRETRAIN.md), we provide scripts for pre-training on the Kinetics-400 (K400) dataset using the ViT-Base model:  [scripts/pretrain/](./scripts/pretrain/)

+As described in the paper, we adopt a two-stage training strategy.
+Please refer to the script names to identify which stage to run.

+> **Note:** Our pre-training experiments were conducted using 8 V100(32 GB) GPUs.

+If you wish to perform your own pre-training, make sure to update the following parameters in the script:

+- `DATA_PATH`: Path to your dataset
+- `OUTPUT_DIR`: Directory to save output results
+- `OBJECTS_PATH`: Path to the object image dataset

+---

-## ⤴️ Fine-tuning with pre-trained models
+## ⤴️ Fine-tuning with Pre-trained Models

-Following the [VideoMAE finetuning guide](https://github.com/MCG-NJU/VideoMAE/blob/main/FINETUNE.md), we provide scripts for finetuning on the SSv2 and K400 datasets using the ViT-Base model.
-You can find the scripts here: [scripts/finetune/](./scripts/finetune)
+Following the [VideoMAE finetuning guide](https://github.com/MCG-NJU/VideoMAE/blob/main/FINETUNE.md), we provide scripts for fine-tuning on the Something-Something v2 (SSv2) and Kinetics-400 (K400) datasets using the ViT-Base model:  [scripts/finetune/](./scripts/finetune)

-Our experiments were conducted using 4 V100(32 GB) GPUs.
+> **Note:** Our finetuning experiments were conducted using 4 V100(32 GB) GPUs.

-If you wish to perform your own finetuning, make sure to update the following parameters in the script:
+To perform your own fine-tuning, please update the following parameters in the script:

-- `DATA_PATH`: path to your dataset
+- `DATA_PATH`: Path to your dataset
-- `MODEL_PATH`: path to the pretrained model
+- `MODEL_PATH`: Path to the pre-trained model
-- `OUTPUT_DIR`: directory to save the output results
+- `OUTPUT_DIR`: Directory to save output results

 ## ☎️ Contact